 When connected to the Nest app and Wi-Fi, your thermostat automatically sets the date and time based on your location.
 It will also automatically adjust for daylight saving time based on your time zone.

-If the time is incorrect, update your postcode in the Nest app.
+If the time is incorrect, select Location in the Settings menu and update your postcode.

 Note: If your thermostat isn't connected to Wi-Fi, you'll be able to set the date and time manually.